From 2006 to 2018, average federal student loan interest rates were:

 An analysis of thousands of rate requests submitted to the Credible marketplace over the course of a year found that adding a cosigner reduced the lowest prequalified interest rate by 2.36 percentage points.

 Keep in mind that the shorter the loan term, the lower the interest rate offered by most lenders.
 In addition, private lenders typically offer a choice of variable- or fixed-rate loans.
-Borrowers taking out variable-rate loans can start out with a lower rate, but that rate can fluctuate with the life of the loan (for more on this topic, see “How to Choose Between a Fixed-Rate or Variable-Rate Student Loan“).
+Borrowers taking out variable-rate loans can start out with a lower rate, but that rate can fluctuate over the life of the loan (for more on this topic, see “How to Choose Between a Fixed-Rate or Variable-Rate Student Loan“).

 Looking back at the year ending May 31, 2018, average interest rates for borrowers using the Credible marketplace to take out private student loans were: